 Revision policy for goods on a Census basis: Monthly data include actual month's transactions as well as a small number of transactions for previous months.
-Each month, the U.S. Census Bureau revises the aggregate seasonally adjusted (current and real chained-dollar) and unadjusted export, import, and trade balance figures, as well as the end-use totals for the prior month.
-For December and January statistical month releases, each prior month of the most recent full year is revised in order to align the seasonally adjusted monthly data with annual totals.
-Country detail data and commodity detail data, based on the Standard International Trade Classification (SITC) Revision 4 and the North American Industry Classification System (NAICS), are not revised monthly.
+Each month the U.S. Census Bureau revises the aggregate seasonally adjusted (current and real chained dollar) and unadjusted export, import, and trade balance figures, as well as the end-use totals for the prior month.
+In addition, for December and January statistical month releases, each prior month of the most recent completed year contains revisions in order to align the seasonally adjusted monthly data with annual totals.
+Standard International Trade Classification (SITC) and country detail data are not revised monthly.
 The timing adjustment shown in Exhibit 14 is the difference between monthly data as originally reported and as recompiled.
-In addition, for March, June, September, and December statistical month releases, revisions are made to the real chained-dollar series presented in Exhibits 10 and 11: the previous five months are revised to incorporate the Bureau of Labor Statistics' revisions to price indexes, which are used to produce the real chained-dollar series and to align Census data with data published by the U.S. Bureau of Economic Analysis (BEA) in the National Income and Product Accounts (NIPAs).
+Quarterly revisions are made to the real chaineddollar series.
+In the last month of each quarter, the current and previous quarters are revised to incorporate the Bureau of Labor Statistics' monthly revisions to price indexes, which are used to produce the real chained-dollar series and to align Census data with data published by the U.S. Bureau of Economic Analysis in the National Income and Product Accounts.
 Annual revisions for the months are made in June to reflect corrections received subsequent to the monthly revisions.
-These revisions are reflected in totals, end-use, commodity, and country summary data.
+These revisions are reflected in totals, end-use, SITC, and country summary data.
 The monthly end-use, commodity, and country and area data presented in Exhibits 6-18 in this release are on a Census basis.